 The Backcountry Hut Company prefabs are simply and efficiently designed using eco-friendly materials.
 The company also maintains a zero-waste policy and is committed to the efficient use of space and energy.

 In the gallery above you can see the bigger cabins, SYSTEM 02 and SYSTEM 03.

-Like the Ark-Shelter, it aspires to create a functional cabin with the least impact on the environment as possible and thus adopts a minimalist design while constructing using sustainable material such as hemp walls.
-Solar panels act as an alternative source for clean energy.
+The Monocabin is similar to the Ark-Shelter because it aspires to create a functional prefab cabin with the least possible impact on the environment.
+The prefab cabin thus adopts a minimalist design, using sustainable materials such as hemp walls during construction.
+Mooncabin’s solar panels act as an alternative source of clean energy.

 8. Everywhere Shelter Co.
 Ayfraym Cabin

 The Everywhere Shelter Co.
 Ayfraym is an A-frame prefab cabin.
 The Ayfraym is not modular like the other options on this list, but the designers compensate by providing a variety of options available at different price points.View in gallery

 The standard Ayfraym features an A-frame prefabricated cabin with an area of 1,943 square feet.
 The prefab’s specifications include two bathrooms, two bedrooms, three large walkout decks, vaulted ceilings, and large custom windows.

 The Ayfraym plus model has an additional two-car garage and more space upstairs.
 Buyers may include a couch and a TV upstairs.
 Meanwhile, the Afryam Tiny resembles the standard prefab cabin but only has one bedroom and one bathroom.
 It will take three to six months to plan and construct a single model to completion.